 - In a large mixing bowl, whisk together the flour, sugar and salt.

-- Alternatively, you can make the dough in a food processor by pulsing the butter with the dry ingredients in a food processor until the texture resembles coarse cornmeal, the butter chunks shouldn't be larger than the size of peas.
+- Add the egg mixture and blend with a fork until the dough just pulls together.
+Alternatively, you can make the dough in a food processor by pulsing the butter with the dry ingredients in a food processor until the texture resembles coarse cornmeal, the butter chunks shouldn't be larger than the size of peas.
 Add the egg mixture and pulse a few times until the dough just starts pulling together into a ball.

 - Transfer the dough to a lightly floured work surface, gather into a ball and pat to flatten into a disk.
 Wrap in plastic wrap and refrigerate at least 30 minutes, preferably an hour before rolling out.
 At this stage the dough may be frozen for up 3 months, if wrapped tightly.

-- To roll out - place dough on a lightly floured surface and flatten the disk with a few taps of the rolling pin.
+- To roll out, place dough on a lightly floured surface and flatten the disk with a few taps of the rolling pin.
 Begin by rolling out the dough from the center outward, then lift the dough and give it a quarter turn.
-Repeat and continue rolling and rotating - lightly dust the top of the dough with flour as needed.
+Repeat and continue rolling and rotating.
+Lightly dust the top of the dough with flour as needed.
 Roll out until the dough is about 1"-2" wider in diameter than your tart pan and about ⅛" thick.

 - To transfer to the tart pan, roll the dough back around the rolling pin, then unroll it centered over the tart pan.
 To neatly finish the edges of the tart, simply roll the rolling pin along the top of the pan.
 This will remove the excess dough in a snap!
-(Be sure to save that extra dough in case you need to fix any cracks after the tart shell bakes - see notes.)
-Prick the bottom of the tart shell with fork to prevent the dough from puffing up as it bakes.
-Transfer to refrigerator or freezer to chill while the oven preheats.
+Be sure to save that extra dough in case you need to fix any cracks after the tart shell bakes - see notes.

 BAKING THE TART SHELL